Asewlal01/MonteCarloMandelbrotArea/README.md

 from a square, a circle is used
 - ColorfulMandelbrotSet.py: Functions used to generate a Mandelbrot set on the complex plane with colors

+Other .py and .ipynb files within this repository are not used anymore, as they were methods that did not show expected behaviour.